dario-passos/DeepLearning_for_VIS-NIR_Spectra/notebooks/Deep-Tuttifrutti_I/README.md

 <code> $ pip install -r requirements.txt </code>

-All notebooks can be run autonomously.
+All notebooks can run autonomously.
 The file structure in this folder is the following:

 **Deep-TuttiFrutti_HPO_analisys.ipynb** contains the analysis of the hyperparameter optimization (HPO) done for the several tested base architectures.
 The results shown in the paper are derived from this file.
+(If the file is not properly displayed by Github, simply download it).

 **data**: folder containing the data sets used in this work